Binary Tree Recursive/Level Traversal

 }

-before starting the loop, because the queue length changes during the loop, and you can't use q.size()
+before the loop starts because the length of the queue will change during the loop, and you cannot use q.size()

 directly as the loop condition.

 This approach allows you to record the level of each node, which can solve problems like finding the minimum depth of a binary tree.
-It's our most common way of performing level order traversal.
+It is our most commonly used level order traversal method.

-If approach two is the most common, why is there an approach three?
-It's to lay the groundwork for more advanced topics.
+If method two is the most common, why is there a method three?
+Because it lays the groundwork for more advanced topics.

-Right now, we're just discussing binary tree level order traversal, but this can extend to N-ary tree level order traversal, graph BFS traversal, and the classic BFS brute force algorithm framework.
-So, we need to expand a bit here.
+Right now, we are just discussing level order traversal of a binary tree, but level order traversal can be extended to level order traversal of an N-ary tree, BFS traversal of a graph, and the classic BFS brute-force algorithm framework.
+Therefore, we need to expand a bit here.

-by 1 each time we go down a level.
-You can think of each branch having a weight of 1.
-The depth of each node in a binary tree is actually the total weight of the path from the root to that node, and all nodes on the same level have the same path weight sum.
+by 1, which can be understood as each tree branch having a weight of 1.
+The depth of each node in a binary tree is the sum of the path weights from the root node to that node, and all nodes on the same level have the same path weight sum.

-Now, imagine if the weight of each branch could be any value, and you need to perform a level order traversal of the entire tree, printing the path weight sum for each node.
-How would you do it?
+Now suppose if the path weight sum of each branch can be any value, and you are asked to perform a level order traversal of the entire tree and print the path weight sum of each node, how would you do it?

-In this case, nodes on the same level might not have the same path weight sum, and maintaining just one depth
+In such a case, the path weight sums of nodes on the same level might not be the same, and maintaining just one depth

-Approach three addresses this by adding a State
+Method three addresses this issue by adding a State

-class to approach one, allowing each node to maintain its own path weight sum.
-Here's the code:
+class based on method one, allowing each node to maintain its own path weight sum.
+The code is as follows:

 class State {